O365 Licensing Guide

-The NHSmail service allows organisations to manage their licences and O365 users via the NHSmail Portal.
-Local Administrators (LAs) can administer services such as licence assignment, application enablement and creating SharePoint sites.
+The NHSmail service allows organisations to subscribe and manage their O365 users via the existing NHSmail Portal.
+Local Administrators (LAs) can administer O365 services via the NHSmail Portal, including assigning licences, enabling applications and creating SharePoint sites.

 O365 Licence True-Ups and Anniversaries